khiem20tc/khiem20tc/README.md

 ### 💭 Random Quote of the Day

 ```
-"If it still itches after a week, go to the doctors."
+"If you think nobody cares if you're alive, try missing a few payments."
 ```

 ### Background 💪